Catherine T. Hegarty, D.V.M.

 Dr. Socha is a 2011 graduate of the Atlantic Veterinary College at the University of Prince Edward Island in Canada.
 Dr. Socha completed one year rotating internship at VCA California Animal Hospital Veterinary Specialty Group in Los Angeles, CA. He completed a one year surgical internship and a three year surgical residency at Colonial Veterinary Hospital.
-He has joined the surgical team at Colonial Veterinary Hospital working as a residency trained surgeon.
+He has joined the surgical team at Colonial Veterinary Hospital.
 Dr. Socha is interested in both orthopedic and soft tissue surgery.
 Dr. Socha is originally from the beautiful Ohio shores of Lake Erie, where he was born and raised.
 He enjoys spending any free time with his family.
 Dr. Socha’s other interests include the great outdoors, fishing, and spending time at the Lake Erie islands with good friends.

 Alain Giroux, D.V.M.